Concerts of Chembai: Inaugural performance at Madras Music Academy (1927)

 The 1927 meeting of the Indian National Congress was held in Madras.
 Music concerts were arranged, and it was decided to establish an institution to promote classical music in South India.
 Thus, the Madras Music Academy was founded, and Chembai was invited to give one of the inaugural concerts.

 Reception

-Palghat Anantharama Bhagavatar attended a concert in Sekharipuram in 1911 and noted the brothers' musicianship.
-He complimented Vaidyanatha Bhagavatar's voice and predicted a bright future for him.
-Scholars such as philosopher Susanne K. Langer described the concerts as not just musical performances, but expressions of deep devotion.
+Palghat Anantharama Bhagavatar attended the brothers' 1911 concert in Sekharipuram.
+In later accounts, he commented on Vaidyanatha Bhagavatar's vocal ability and his potential for a professional career.
+Scholars such as Susanne K. Langer have noted the religious and cultural significance of these performances.